First Class, Business Class, Working Class

 When it came time to get back on the plane, my father was still drunk and somehow dreadfully ill, too.
 By the time we landed, he had to be removed, grey and trembling, in a wheelchair.
 He spent the next six months or so in a hospital, having contrived to inhale some of his own vomit.
 Ultimately he would have the majority of his right lung removed and for remaining 25 years of his life, even though he could have worked, he lived on benefits and never gave up smoking.

-I tell you this not by way of assassinating my father on the page, nor to try and engender sympathy, but by way of illustrating that my brother and I were not children who grew up being taken to Centre Parcs or Disneyland – not even the Paris one.
+I tell you this not by way of assassinating my father on the page, nor to try and engender sympathy, but in order to illustrate that my brother and I were not children who grew up being taken to Centre Parcs or Disneyland – not even the Parisian one.
 Aside from the heroic martyrdom of my mother, we had no advantages growing up and, if anything, the very idea of travel could have metastasised into something repugnant.
 Instead, things went another way.

 Let me tell you more about that trip to Israel.
 Eilat – the destination for my first ever press trip and subsequent travel story – sits on the shores of the Red Sea, like a poker player at the head of a particularly tense table.
 From its heavily guarded beach, Jordan lies to the East and Egypt to the west.
 On clear days, which are rare, the unloving neighbour that is Saudi Arabia is also visible.